Data Processing Agreement (DPA)

 1. Scope, Roles, and Shared Responsibility

-- 1.1 Roles: Customer acts as a Data Controller.
-Psynth acts as a Data Processor regarding Patient Data and as a Business Associate under HIPAA.
+- 1.1 Roles.
+Customer acts as a Data Controller.
+Psynth acts as a Data Processor regarding Patient Data.

 2. Processing and Instructions

-- 2.1 Documented Instructions: Psynth shall process Personal Data only on documented instructions from Customer.
+- 2.1 Documented Instructions.
+Psynth shall process Regulated Data only on documented instructions from Customer.

 3. Security and Breach Notification

-- 3.2 Compliance: Psynth maintains an information security program consistent with SOC 2 Type 2 and ISO 27001 standards.
+- 3.2 Compliance.
+Psynth maintains an information security program consistent with SOC 2 Type 1 and ISO 27001 Stage 1 standards.

-- 3.3 Breach Notification: Psynth shall notify Customer of any Personal Data Breach or HIPAA Security Incident within 72 hours of discovery.
+- 3.3 Breach Notification.
+Psynth shall notify Customer of any Regulated Data Breach or DPA Security Incident within 72 hours of discovery.

 4. Government Request Transparency (Schrems II)